Saul S. Friedman

 Saul S. Friedman (March 8, 1937 in Uniontown, Pennsylvania – March 31, 2013 in Canfield, Ohio) was an American historian.

 Life

 Saul S. Friedman, son of Albert and Rebecca Friedman, came from a large Jewish family.
-He married Nancy Evans in 1964, they had three children, including the historian Jonathan C. Friedman.
+He married Nancy Evans in 1964, they had three children, Dr. Molly Friedman, Jason Friedman, as well as the historian Jonathan C. Friedman.

 Friedman graduated from Kent State University (BA) and received his PhD in history from Ohio State University.
 He was appointed Professor of Jewish and Middle East History at Youngstown State University in 1969.
 In 2000 he founded the YSU Judaic and Holocaust Studies program.
 In 2006 he retired.

-Friedman was an anti-Semitism researcher and published on the Holocaust and the history of the Middle East.
-In addition to twelve books, he produced from the late 1980s documentaries, five of which were awarded regional Emmy Awards.
+Friedman was a researcher on anti-Semitism.
+He published a series of books on the Holocaust and the history of the Middle East.
+In addition to twelve books, he produced documentaries from the late 1980s, five of which were awarded regional Emmy Awards.